the-other-one/test-travis-asciidoc-gh-pages/README.md

 ## Streamplify ##

-The goal of this library is to provide and to help building Java 8 streams that allow efficient parallel processing.
+The goal of this library is to provide useful Java 8 streams and to assist you in building new streams that allow efficient parallel processing.

 The utilities offered by Streamplify include:

 - combinatorics streams: permutations, combinations, cartesian product etc.
-- classes that help you implement your own efficient streams.
+- classes that help you implement your own efficient parallel streams.

 **Example**
 ```